Lost in Time: A New Temporal Benchmark for VideoLLMs: Problems in Video MCQA Benchmarks

-Additionally, shuffling the videos has minimal impact on the performance of video-language models, indicating that temporal information is not necessary to solve these tasks.
+Additionally, shuffling the videos has minimal impact on the MVBench performance of all video-language models, with an average difference of 2.3\%, indicating that temporal information is not necessary to solve these tasks.
+Similarly, for NextQA, the Tarsier model achieves the same performance for shuffling or non-shuffling.
 Note, as confirmed in Sec.~\ref{tvbench:evaluation}, the Tarsier model shows a significant drop in performance when videos are shuffled for tasks that require temporal understanding.
-This problem goes beyond these four tasks as shown in Tab.~\ref{tab:sota}, VideoChat2 and Tarsier achieve an average accuracy across all 20 MVBench tasks of 51.1\% and 67.7\%, respectively.
-Shuffling video frames causes a performance drop of 0.2\% and 1.2\%, respectively, indicating that the spatial bias affects not only the tasks analyzed in Tab.~\ref{tab:mvbench_static_bias} but the entire dataset.
-Additionally, VideoChat2 provides the same answer for both the original and shuffled videos 91\% of the time, while Tarsier shows agreement on 82\% of the questions.
+This problem goes beyond these four tasks as shown in Table~\ref{tab:sota}, Gemini 1.5 Pro and Tarsier achieve an average accuracy across all 20 MVBench tasks of 60.5\% and 67.6\%, respectively.
+Shuffling video frames causes a performance drop of only 3.8\% and 6.4\%, respectively, indicating that the spatial bias affects not only the tasks analyzed in Table~\ref{tab:mvbench_static_bias} but the entire dataset.
+Additionally, we verify the agreement between the correct responses of Tarsier-34B across modalities: 91.0\% between image and video inputs, and 93.9\% between video and shuffled video.
+This confirms that current models heavily rely on spatial biases to solve MVBench.

-In Fig.~\ref{fig:static_bias} we show examples corresponding to tasks analyzed in Tab.~\ref{tab:mvbench_static_bias}.
-The first question suggests that temporal understanding is needed as it requires identifying moving objects at the end of the video.
-Yet, the question can be answered without temporal understanding as no red objects moving or stationary exist in the whole video.
-The second and third examples are from the \textit{Fine-grained Action} and \textit{Fine-grained Pose} tasks respectively.
+In Fig.~\ref{fig:static_bias} we show examples corresponding to tasks analyzed in Table~\ref{tab:mvbench_static_bias}.
+The example from the left is taken from the \textit{Fine-grained Action recognition} task implying that temporal understanding is needed.
+The example on the right is from the \textit{Fine-grained Pose} task.
 In both cases, the information provided from any frame is enough to correctly answer the question.
+In the Appendix, in Fig.~\ref{fig:tvbench_first} -\ref{fig:tvbench_spatial_bias_last} we show 34 more examples of spatial bias in MVBench.

-\begin{theo}{thm:temporal_problem} The MVBench benchmark has a strong spatial bias meaning questions can be answered without temporal understanding. \end{theo}
+\begin{theo}{thm:temporal_problem} MVBench and NextQA have a strong spatial bias, meaning questions can be answered without requiring temporal understanding. \end{theo}